wp-plugins/footer-putter/readme.txt

 == Screenshots ==
 1. Example of a footer with both a copyright widget and a trademark widget
+1. Setting up Footer Credits copyright and address details
+1. Creating a typical footer menu
+1. Adding a trademark link
+1. Adding widgets into the Credibility Footer widget area
+1. Configuring the Footer Copyright Widget
+1. Configuring the Footer Trademarks Widget

 == Changelog ==

+= 1.5 = Use Javascript for Return To Top link to make it work on HTML5 sites, and strengthen CSS to ensure footer copyright and trademark widgets are full width
 = 1.4.1 = Reinstate support for PHP 5.2
 = 1.4 = Added support for HTML5 themes
 = 1.3 = Pre-configure according to the WordPress theme